Linfield F.C.

 Domestically, Linfield has been one of the most successful clubs in the world, holding several national and global records.
-The club has won 57 league titles, which is more than twice than any other Northern Irish club, and makes Linfield the world's most successful club in terms of national championships won.
+The club has won 57 league titles, which is more than twice as many as any other Northern Irish club, and makes Linfield the world's most successful club in terms of national championships won.
 The club has lifted the Northern Irish Cup 44 times, the second-highest number of national cup wins worldwide.
 It has also won the League Cup a record twelve times, as well as four all-Ireland cup competitions, among other domestic cups, taking its trophy count to well over 116, one of the most in the world.
 In the 1921–22 season, Linfield completed an unprecedented clean sweep of all seven available trophies (Septuple) – to date, this is the only recorded instance of a seven-trophy season being achieved in world football.
 (Note: Linfield also won seven trophies during the 1961–62 season, however, one of those trophies (the North-South Cup) was actually the previous season's competition.
 Due to fixture congestion the 1960–61 final was postponed until February 1962.)
 In the modern era, the club won all four available domestic trophies in 2006 to complete a domestic quadruple, and has also won three domestic trebles.
 The club also holds the world record for the most domestic doubles, with 25.
 Linfield is one of only three clubs to have completed an Irish League campaign unbeaten, having done so on four occasions.

 The club was one of the eight founding members of the Irish League in 1890, won the inaugural league title, and is one of only three clubs to have gone on to compete in every season of the Irish League's top division since; a joint world record for the longest continuous membership of a national league's top division.
 In European football, the club's best finish is the quarter-finals of the 1966–67 European Cup.
 Linfield FC has qualified for European competitions over 60 times, making them a frequent representative of Northern Ireland in UEFA tournaments.